ryndaniels/effective-devops/preso.md

 * Completed "work", lost value
 * Visualization of goals, everyone in alignment

+^ J

+^ THIS SHOULD BE JUST BEFORE THE FIRST BREAK AT 10:30

 ---

 # Visualization of Work

 * Bug/issue queue
 * Kanban

+^ K

 ---